AristurtleDev/building-2d-games-with-monogame/documentation/04_monogame_project_overview.md

 ---

-In the [previous chapter](./03_hello_world_a_crash_course_in_monogame.md) we did a crash course in creating a new MonoGame project and writing the initial prototype for our MonoGameSnake game.
-While we touched on concepts of MonoGame in code, we did not discuss the actual files that are included by default when you create a new MonoGame project.
-After creating a project using one of the MonoGame templates, the project structure will be similar to the following:
+In the [previous chapter](./03_hello_world.md) we created a new MonoGame project using one of the MonoGame project templates.
+Using the templates to create a new project automatically generates files and a project structure as a starting point for a new game.
+The project structure will be similar to the following:

 ```
-MonoGameSnake
+MyGame
 |   app.manifest
 |   Game1.cs
 |   Icon.bmp
 |   Icon.ico
-|   MonoGameSnake.csproj
+|   MyGame.csproj
 |   Program.cs
 |
 +---.config